 Trailer of the game:

-Documentary about the game that complemented the launch:
+Documentary about the game that complemented Tetris Effect launch:

-Here are some examples of how hallucinatory phenomena and the word “hallucinations”, a previously hushed word are starting to enter the technological realm:
+Here, I enumerate examples of how hallucinatory phenomena and the word “hallucinations”, a previously hushed word, is starting to enter the technological realm.

 - Applications developed to alter our perception.
-These applications/software have been around for a while, like those that induce optical illusions, synaesthesia, e.g., SoundSelf and binaural beats that modify states of consciousness and mood, e.g. i-doser.
+There are those that induce optical illusions and synaesthesia, like SoundSelf.
+And then there are binaural beats that can modify states of consciousness and mood, like i-doser.

 - Expectations for 2027: Mar Gonzalez Franco, a researcher at Microsoft predicted “by 2027 we will have ubiquitous virtual reality systems that will provide such rich multisensory experiences that will be capable of producing hallucinations which blend or alter perceived reality.
 Using this technology, humans will retrain, recalibrate and improve their perceptual systems.
 In contrast to current virtual reality systems that only stimulate visual and auditory senses, in the future, the experience will expand to other sensory modalities including tactile with haptic devices.”3

-- The video game Hellblade portrays a female warrior that struggles with symptoms of psychosis (hallucinations and delusions).
+- The video game Hellblade portrays a female warrior who struggles with symptoms of psychosis (hallucinations and delusions).
 The Hellblade team was even awarded “psychiatric communicator of the year”.

 Some relevant findings on GTP, at this point:

-- GTP is common among gamers of a variety of games, even gamers of Pokémon Go have reported it.
+- GTP is common among gamers, almost independent of what game they play; even gamers of Pokémon Go have reported it.
 81-97% of gamers have experienced at least one instance of GTP (N>6,000; 15-60 years old)5-8.